Siddharth172004/Bhagwat-Geeta-ChatBot/README.md

 ```

 Open the link provided by Streamlit (usually **http://localhost:8501**)
-Ask questions in **English or Hindi** and receive deep, context-aware spiritual answers.
+Ask questions in **English/Hindi Or any other language** and receive deep, context-aware spiritual answers.

 ---